gamedeff/Twitch_Batch_Logger/README.md

 ![alt tag](http://i.imgur.com/Z3jmhEC.png)

-Once logging starts you should see the text files of your followed channels in ./comment_log folder
+Once logging starts you should see the text files of your followed channels in comment_log folder

 ![alt tag](http://i.imgur.com/GLzM6nk.png)